 Recognizing this curious immunity, I feel a responsibility to use and learn from it.
 I am able to have empathy for these men, when other women (for their own safety and/or comfort) cannot.
 I am able to be an undercover operator in his world.
 Perhaps I could even be a positive influence.
 If he can treat me with respect, perhaps opening his eyes will help him to respect all women.

 In the very least, I must do better to see my red flags and to figure out if a guy friend of mine is doing this before it comes down to another woman telling me he has hurt her.
-I owe it to all women, and I owe it to him.
+I owe it to all women.